 Jobs for script tasks are not processed by Zeebe itself.
 To process them, provide a job worker.

-A script task must define a job type.
+A script task must define a job type the same way as a service task does.
 It specifies

 the type of job workers should subscribe to (e.g.

 Review the Zeebe Script Worker.
-It's a community extension that provides a job worker to evaluate scripts.
+This is a community extension that provides a job worker to evaluate scripts.
 You can run it, or use it as a blueprint for your own job worker.

 A script task with a custom header: